Fundamental Limits of Non-Hermitian Sensing from Quantum Fisher Information: Examples: Microring-waveguide systems

 Next, in Fig.~\ref{fig:IvsV}, we plot an artificial quantity that we refer to as the decay-modified QFI.
 To motivate this definition, consider first the result for the isolated mode in Eq.~(\ref{eq:ecrsingle}), which shows that the QFI increases as the decay rate of the mode, $\gamma/4$.
 This behavior arises simply because a narrower linewidth improves the precision of the sensing.
 To remove this increase of the QFI caused solely by linewidth narrowing, we could multiply $\FImax_\varepsilon$ in the isolated-mode case by $\gamma^2/16$.
 The resulting quantity is not directly measurable in experiments; it is introduced in the following for the two-ring setup solely to separate the effects of non-Hermiticity (decay rate) from those of non-normality (spectral response strength).
 Here, we define the decay-modified QFI as

 with $\FImax_\varepsilon$ from Eq.~(\ref{eq:ecr0}) and the smallest decay rate $|\imagc\ev_-|$ according to Eq.~(\ref{eq:evH}).
 The factor of $16$ is chosen to facilitate a clearer comparison with $\gamma^2\FImax$ in Fig.~\ref{fig:IvsV}.
 In the strong coupling regime, $|V| > \gamma/4$, the decay-modified QFI coincides with the maximum QFI because the decay rate, $|\imagc\ev_-| = \gamma/4$, is independent of $|V|$.
 In contrast, in the weak coupling regime, $|V| < \gamma/4$, the decay rate $|\imagc\ev_-|$ decreases due to the linewidth splitting as $|V|$ decreases.
 This reduction is sufficient to lower the decay-modified QFI defined in Eq.~(\ref{eq:FImod}).
 As a result, the decay-modified QFI exhibits a maximum at the EP.
-This demonstrates clearly that the experimentally accessible QFI, $\FImax_\varepsilon$, does not exhibit a maximum at the EP due to the significant reduction of the decay rate in the weak coupling regime.
+This demonstrates that in the present setup the experimentally accessible QFI, $\FImax_\varepsilon$, does not exhibit a maximum exactly at the EP since moving away from the EP can further enhance the QFI through linewidth narrowing.

+Let us emphasize that the decay-modified QFI as well as the comparison to a DP are merely diagnostic tools used to elucidate the underlying physics of non-Hermitian sensors.
+For practical sensor design, the central objective is not to realize artificially matched decay rates or to operate precisely at an EP, but rather to maximize the achievable QFI within the relevant experimental constraints.

 In the case of a single incoming and outgoing channel, as we have here because CW and CCW propagation directions separate, the unitary scattering matrix is a complex number of modulus one, i.e., $\Smatrix = e^{i\varphi}$ with the phase~$\varphi\in [-\pi,\pi)$.
 Mathematically, this is obvious but the physical implication is surprising as it means that there is no dip in the intensity transmission spectrum even though the light couples resonantly into and out of the microrings.
 The physical reason is that there are no internal losses in the microrings and no back reflections to the input port.
 Experimentally, only a phase change occurs that can be measured by mapping it to an intensity change via an interferometric setup.
 We can write the QFI in Eq.~(\ref{eq:FIdef}) as